ConcealNetwork/conceal-core/README.md

-# ConCeal X - CCX
+# ConCeal X - CCX CLI v.3.1.2

-Work In Progress by The Circle Team.
+Maintained by The Circle Team.

 If you would like to know more about this community project please join our discord channel, https://discord.gg/YbpHVSd